apache/druid/docs/data-management/manual-compaction.md

 ## Compaction transform spec

 Only filters are supported for compaction transform specs.
-If you include something other than a filter, such as an expression, Druid ignores the field.

 |Field|Description|Required|
 |-----|-----------|--------|